Virginia Tech® home

 Conrad Hamm

 Madison Smith is a Graduate Research Assistant with the Virginia Center for Civil War Studies and a graduate student in the History M.A. program at Virginia Tech, expected to graduate in May 2026.
-This summer, she will intern at the Salem Museum in Salem, Virginia, where she will primarily work on a major project exploring daily life during the post-Civil War and Reconstruction Era through the lens of a single family.
-A graduate of Roanoke College, Smith is excited to once again collaborate with the museum staff and continue developing her skills as both a student and an emerging historian.
+In 2025, she was an intern at the Salem Museum in Salem, Virginia, working on a major project exploring daily life during the post-Civil War and Reconstruction Era through the lens of a single family.
+A graduate of Roanoke College, Smith was excited to once again collaborate with the museum staff and continue developing her skills as both a student and an emerging historian.

 Portrait of Madison Smith